ProTubeVRDev/ProTubeVR-Companion-App-Documentation/README.md

 ![general_preview](https://github.com/ProTubeVRDev/Client-Doc/assets/62568994/ff16a059-7bb7-4a04-9e45-868ffd1f1df3)

 ## Definitions :
-- **Module / Device** : Your electronic equipment you're connecting to the app
+- **Device** : Your electronic equipment you're connecting to the app
-- **Channel** : A reserved space where you can connect your modules and isolate specific received signals
+- **Channel** : A reserved space where you can connect your devices and isolate specific received signals
 - **ms** : milliseconds
 - **Preset** : a configuration file that contains saved channels and device info